I critique anime, games, movies, books, and more, getting to deeper levels of analysis and thought than many other critics on the web.

 The idea of discord between male and female energies, and the desire to bring about harmony and end that discord, both in society and inside the individual mind, is common in Gnosticism.
 In Evangelion, conflict between male and female is present everywhere, to where you'd be hard-pressed to find an example of a male-female relationship that was not seriously fucked up.
-In many religions, an increase of conflict is also a sign of the end times.
+In many religions, an increase in conflict is also a sign of the end times.
 It makes sense that the darkest hour will always be before the dawn.

 Since Neon Genesis Evangelion means "Gospel of a New Creation", I believe that means that Rei and Kaworu, after uniting human and angelic consciousness into one, become the new Adam and Lilith of a new spiritual utopia after the end of the movie End of Evangelion, but that's just my headcanon because I didn't like the later movies and prefer to think of EoE as the actual end of the show.

-The Lyrics to "Cruel Angel's Thesis", other Possible Symbols
+The Lyrics to "Cruel Angel's Thesis," Other Possible Symbols

 - There is the fact that Nerv headquarters is underground and it operates in secrecy, symbolizing perhaps the way that gnostic organizations had to be "underground" and secret during Roman times.